Kimberly-Rose Wolter

-Kimberly-Rose Wolter is an American actress, writer, producer and co-founder of VS Theatre company in Los Angeles, California.
+Kimberly-Rose Ka'iulani Wolter is a Native-Hawaiian screenwriter.
+She is currently based in Los Angeles.

+Television

+Wolter spent two years writing for the top-rated crime drama  NCIS.
+She has developed projects with Taika Waititi (JoJo Rabbit), The Jaquemettons (MadMen), and Stephanie Allain (Dear White People), John Strauss (There's Something About Mary), and Jessie Collins Entertainment.
+She has worked with Netflix, DreamWorks, Amazon, CBS, and MGM, as well as PowderKeg and Seven Bucks in the first all-Pasifika writers’ room.
+In 2019 and 2020, she was named to the CAPExBlackList and was named to the WeForShe List in 2019.

+Miss Happy Mess the Podcast

+In 2026, Wolter began hosting and executive producing the Miss Happy Mess the Podcast, a talk podcast focused on issues affecting women, including reinvention, self-identity, parenting, relationships, and practical aspects of adult life.
+Episodes feature conversations with prominent women, emphasizing candid discussion, community, and support, and are influenced by Hawaiian culture and values.

 Film

-Wolter has written and starred in two feature films, 2003's Tre which won the Special Jury Prize at the 2007 San Francisco International Asian American Film Festival and Knots due to be released in 2011.
+Wolter has written and starred in two feature films, 2003's Tre, which won the Special Jury Prize at the 2007 San Francisco International Asian American Film Festival and Knots, released in 2011.
 She had a role in Eric Byler's 2002 feature Charlotte Sometimes and starred in 2010's Strangers.
 She played a nurse in the 2011 feature film Soul Surfer.

 Theatre

 Wolter co-founded VS. Theatre Company (pronounced "versus") in 2003.

 The company's first production, the West Coast premiere of "The Credeaux Canvas" in which Wolter starred as 'Amelia', was widely praised earning the Los Angeles Times "Critics Choice" who said "The performances are rich, spontaneous, and often side-splittingly funny".
 It was followed by acclaimed productions of John Corwin's "Navy Pier" and John Patrick Shanley's "Beggars in the House of Plenty".